lorikeetui/design/README.md

 # design
-Design soure files and assets for lorikeet
+Design soure files and assets for Lorikeet

 Figma